mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 ### Application architecture

-The application has a standard React-Redux architecture.
+The application follows a standard React-Redux architecture.
 The state (or store) contains both the domain-specific parts like list of visible widgets and the ordinary UI state, like indication that modal window is visible.
 The read-only state is passed to the *presentational components* [], which build the